uzicodes/uzicodes/README.md

 <tr>
 <td width="60%" align="left">

 👋 Hi there!
-I’m a Computer Science student with a strong foundation in Software Programming/Engineering & Analysis,MERN Stack,ML, and I'm an AI enthusiast.<br><br>
+I’m a Computer Science student with a strong foundation in Software Programming/Engineering & Analysis, MERN Stack, ML, and I'm an AI enthusiast.<br><br>
 🌱 Passionate about problem-solving and continuously expanding my technical skills.<br><br>
 ⚡ Excited to collaborate and contribute to impactful projects!